JonnyANYC/permutations/README.md

 * 10-item set: Calculates the 3,628,800 permutations (or "10!") in ~3.6 seconds
 * 50-item set: Calculates the first 40,320 permutations in ~1.5 seconds (out of 3e+64 possible permutations)

 The 50-item example uses the BigInteger implementation, which is much slower.
-It's only feasible to calculate a sub-set of all permutations, because the total number is so large.
-Calculating all 3e+64 possible permutations would take roughly 2.39e+52 years on my machine.
+But for a given number of calculated permutations, the time complexity increases close to linearly as the size of the input set increases.
+It's only feasible to calculate a sub-set of all permutations for large sets, because the total number is so large.
+Calculating all 3e+64 possible permutations for a 50-item set would take roughly 3.6e+52 years on my machine.
+That's more years than the number of atoms that comprise the earth.

 Example usage
 -------------